simonwu53/NetCalib2-Sensors-Auto-Calibration/README.md

             └── calib_velo_to_cam.txt
 ```

-In `dataset_preprocessing/` folder, there's a utility script ([download.sh](https://github.com/simonwu53/NetCalib2-Sensors-Auto-Calibration/blob/main/dataset_preprocessing/download.sh), run at the folder you want to download) for downloading KITTI dataset.
+In `dataset_preprocessing/` folder, there's a utility script ([download.sh](https://github.com/simonwu53/NetCalib2-Sensors-Auto-Calibration/blob/main/dataset_preprocessing/download.sh), run at the folder you want to download) for downloading KITTI dataset
+***(Note: the script may not work as intended now).***
-After downloading, the dataset should be reorganized as shown above.
+After downloading and unarchiving, the dataset should be reorganized as shown above.

-There is another script ([preprocess.sh](https://github.com/simonwu53/NetCalib2-Sensors-Auto-Calibration/blob/main/dataset_preprocessing/preprocess.sh)) for generating both LiDAR depth maps and camera depth maps, but need a little modification.
+There is another script ([preprocess.sh](https://github.com/simonwu53/NetCalib2-Sensors-Auto-Calibration/blob/main/dataset_preprocessing/preprocess.sh)) for generating both LiDAR depth maps and camera depth maps, but need ***a little modification***.
 You need to add your selected algorithm for camera depth in [preprocess.py](https://github.com/simonwu53/NetCalib2-Sensors-Auto-Calibration/blob/main/dataset_preprocessing/preprocess.py) in order to run the script.

 ### 3. Train the model